AdobeDocs/commerce-admin.en/help/_includes/snippets.md

 >[!NOTE]
 >
 >Price rules are automatically processed with other system rules.
 Processing frequency depends on the [cron configuration](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/configure-cron-jobs.html).
-When you create a new price rule, allow enough time for it to get into the system and then test the rule to make sure that it works correctly.
+When you create a price rule, allow enough time for it to get into the system and then test the rule to make sure that it works correctly.

 ## Configuration settings {#config}

 To access the store configurations settings, choose **[!UICONTROL Stores]** > _[!UICONTROL Settings]_ > **[!UICONTROL Configuration]** from the _Admin_ sidebar.

+## UPS API deprecation {#ups-api}

+>[!IMPORTANT]
+>
+>The United Parcel Service (UPS) APIs used by the native Adobe Commerce integration are temporarily deprecated because it does not currently support the OAuth 2.0 security model.
+An update to the UPS integration is expected later this year.
+To learn more about this change, refer to [_Developer Portal Access Key Migration Guide_](https://developer.ups.com/oauth-developer-guide). <br/><br/>
+>This API deprecation does not impact merchants already using generated API keys and UPS will continue to support authentication through these keys until June 3, 2024.
+Merchants without generated keys cannot use this native integration, but can use a published UPS delivery extension [available on the Commerce Marketplace](https://marketplace.magento.com/catalogsearch/result/?q=UPS&categories=Extensions~Shipping%20%26%20Fulfillment).

 ## Available documentation {#docs-links}